Kugaraya/ci-and-layout/README.md

 ..and when used in views, simply `<?php echo @$title; ?>`

 - There is an extended core file under *application/core* named `MY_controller.php`.

 If you are able to modify this for your needs, feel free to do so

+- There is also a preset model file under *application/models* named `MY_model.php`.
+This already has sufficient queries for you to do CRUD executions on your application and database.

+Same as ever, feel free to modify this for your needs.

 - Headers and Footers are preset under *application/views/layout* in `application.php` The body would be loaded under `$yield` variable